daazz/fetchconfig/README.md

 original project from: http://download.savannah.gnu.org/releases/fetchconfig/

 INTRODUCTION
 ============

 	fetchconfig is a Perl script for retrieving configuration of multiple devices.
-Cisco IOS and CatOS devices are currently supported.
-The tool has been tested under Linux and Windows.
+It has been tested under Linux and Windows, and currently supports a variety of devices, including Cisco IOS, Cisco Catalyst, FortiGate and ProCurve.

 LICENSE
 =======